I-40v. Making the Early Modern Illustrated Scientific Book

 Click here to view the course description for the in-person version of this course, “The Illustrated Scientific Book to 1800.”

-Roger Gaskell is an antiquarian bookseller specializing in scientific medical and technical books, and enjoys working closely with academic libraries in the U.K. and the U.S. He has taught seminars in book history and scientific illustration at the Universities of Oxford and Cambridge and at the Max Planck Institute for the History of Science in Berlin.
+Roger Gaskell is a retired antiquarian bookseller specializing in scientific medical and technical books and has worked closely with academic libraries in the U.K. and the U.S. He has taught seminars in book history and scientific illustration at the Universities of Oxford and Cambridge and at the Max Planck Institute for the History of Science in Berlin.
+Since 2013, he has taught a course on illustrated scientific books at Rare Book School at the University of Virginia.
 He has served as a council member of the Bibliographical Society (U.K.).Full Bio »